From T-O maps to Google Earth

 - to be beautiful.

-Many cartographers (possibly including Agrippa) had a political approach trying to show an impressive number of conquered cities and tribes to please a proud emperor and to impress the people, while Ptolemy had a scientific approach looking for an accurate map.
+Many cartographers (possibly including Agrippa) also had a political approach trying to show an impressive number of conquered cities and tribes to please a proud emperor.
+Others denied the existence of a livable world in the southern hemisphere, despite accounts of sailors (Strabo, Geogr.
+2, 5, 3 & Pliny, NH, 6, 39).
+As a matter of fact, many maps had a hidden agenda, while Ptolemy just had a scientific approach looking for an accurate map.
 The answer found by Ptolemy (around 160 AD) and his predecessors (Dicaearchus around 300 BC and Marinus of Tyre around 100 AD) by suggesting subdividing the world into parallelograms defined by meridians and parallels, introduced the idea of modern atlases.
-However, his idea could only be put into practice when the ancient papyrus scroll (volumen, several meters long, but with no more than 25 to 35 cm height) was replaced by the larger parchment codex (menbrana, with a maximum size of up to 70 x 40 cm) around the 6th century in Europe, although it was already used in Asia Minor during the Hellenistic period.
-Note that the Roman wooden wax tablets used for writing were obviously far too small for maps.
+However, his idea could only be put into practice when the ancient papyrus scroll (volumen, several meters long, but with no more than 25 to 35 cm height) was replaced by the larger parchment codex (menbrana, with a maximum size of up to 70 x 40 cm) around the 6th c. in Europe, although it was already used in Asia Minor during the Hellenistic period.
+Only then could drawn maps really start to replace the textual maps used in Antiquity.

 In addition, ancient texts and maps had to be copied at regular intervals to be preserved over time.
 This was done by more or less knowledgeable people who often tried to ‘improve’ the document by adding or changing information.
 The maps resulting from this process were therefore closer to an ‘evolution’ than to a simple copy.

-One might say that both Eratosthenes and Ptolemy had it right from the onset, but that it took a millennium or so to have their vision of the oikoumene widely accepted.
+One might say that both Eratosthenes and Ptolemy had it right from the onset, but that it took a millennium or so, to have their vision of a spherical oikoumene widely accepted.
+It was Gerardus Mercator who brilliantly combined portolan charts with Ptolemy’s system in 1569.

 Claudius Ptolemy’s Geography

-Ptolemy’s work consists of a list of 6345 place names in the Roman Empire of the 2nd century AD (Stückelberger & Graßhoff, 2006).
+Ptolemy’s work consists of a list of ca. 8000 place names in the Roman Empire of the 2nd c.
+AD (Stückelberger & Graßhoff, 2006).
 Each place is located with latitude and longitude aiming at enabling a reconstruction of the complete map of the world he was living in, but it is believed that he probably never published a drawing of such a map.

 His latitudes are related to the equator, like we do today, and the value of one minute of latitude is 1852 m (or one nautical mile, by definition).